INFORMSJoC/2024.0546/README.md

 `connections`: the comparison between algorithms `LogTPm` and `Comp/LinTP` for the connections model of Jackson & Wolinsky (1996), reported in Section 5.3.

-`public-good`: the comparison among algorithms `LogTPm`, `Comp/DaE` and `Comp/ALogTP` for the public good provision network problem introduced in Bramoulle and Kranton (2007), reported in Section 5.4.
+`public-good`: the comparison among algorithms `LogTPc`, `Comp/DaE` and `Comp/ALogTP` for the public good provision network problem introduced in Bramoulle and Kranton (2007), reported in Section 5.4.

 `Convergence to LinTP`: an example that shows the convergence of LogTP to LinTP as η approaches 0, reported in Section 4.2.